Start Here

 Bryce Holdaway Blog post by Bryce Holdaway

-It’s always interesting the psychology of property investor when I’m chatting to them the idea of if they are to pay for advice or whether they get the advice for free.
+It’s always interesting the psychology of the property investor, when I’m chatting to them about the idea of if they are to pay for advice or whether they get the advice for free.
 Cause in my view, you are going to pay in four ways.

 By that I mean I see the result of what they have got today, maybe from what they bought ten years ago.
 Quite often I only see 4% or 5% compound growth when typically it’s not that hard to get 7% or 8%, and in some cases even outperform those averages.
-So, I guess the first way that I see people paying when they buying property investment, or getting a property investments is through buying the wrong assets.
+So, I guess the first way that I see people paying when they invest in property is through buying the wrong assets.

 Connect with Empower Wealth: